Lakiya: History

 Lakiya was founded in 1985 as part of a government project to settle Bedouins in permanent settlements.
 It is one of the seven original government-planned Bedouin townships in the Negev desert.

-In December 2009, the town was ranked lowest (1 out of 10) in socio-economic standing, with an average income of 4,360 shekels compared to the national average of 7,070.
-Only 58.2% of grade twelve students are eligible to graduate from high school.

 In 1999 the first local council elections were held, with Sheikh Ibrahim Abu Maharab elected as council head.
 Abu Maharab was later succeeded by Khaled al-Sana.

-Since 2016, the Trans-Israel Highway 6 serves Lakiya, connecting the town to Highway 6 through both the Lakiya Interchange and Shoket Interchange.
+Since 2016, the Trans-Israel Highway 6 services Lakiya, being connected to the town through both the Lakiya and Shoket Interchanges.

 Demographics

 According to the Israel Central Bureau of Statistics (CBS), the population of Lakiya was 9,943 in December 2010 (7,600 in December 2004).
 Its annual growth rate is 3.1%.
 Lakiya's jurisdiction is 5,728 dunams (5.7 km²).

-There are several Bedouin clans residing in Lakiya, al-Sana being the largest among them.
-Other families are: Al-Assad, Abu Ammar and Abu Maharab.
-Some clans don't live inside Lakiya, but on adjacent territory.
+There are several Bedouin clans residing in Lakiya, the largest being al-Sana; other families are al-Assad, Abu Ammar and Abu Maharab.
+Some clans do not live inside Lakiya, but on adjacent territory.